-Origin: from Classical Latin transactus, past participle of transigere, to drive through, settle from trans- plush agere, to drive: see trans- and amp; act
+Origin of transact; from Classical Latin transactus, past participle of transigere, to drive through, settle ; from trans- + agere, to drive: see trans- and amp; act

 transact - Computer Definition

 An earlier e-commerce system for the Web from Open Market that included order capture and secure order fulfillment using credit cards, ecash and other payment systems.
 It included customer service and subscription administration capabilities as well as an integrated database for reporting and analysis.
 See Open Market.